Neighborhoods of Oklahoma City: Stockyards City

 Located at the Agnew Exit South of I-40 and extending to S.W.
 15th Street, the Stockyards City area is a unique public/private partnership designed to preserve the early 20th century historic flavor of the area.
 Many of the businesses in the area date to the 1910 area when the Oklahoma National Stockyards company began its public livestock market.
 At the heights of its operation during the middle of the 20th Century, the area's meat packing operations represented about 10% of the city's employment.
 Today, the Oklahoma-National Stockyards the stockyards remains the world's largest stocker and feeder cattle markets.

 Historic Stockyards City recaptures the architectural flavor of the early 20th century with gaslights and wooden storefronts.
 Many businesses in Stockyards City date back to the early 20th century when the area was home to several major meat packing companies.
-The district still has weekly cattle auctions and is home to a legendary local restaurant, the venerable Cattlemen's Steakhouse.
+The district still has weekly cattle auctions.

-Stockyards City is also home to many western themed shops and boutiques, including the oldest western wear store in Oklahoma, Langston's Western Wear.
-Established in 1913, Langston's is the largest seller of Wrangler jeans and Levi's jeans per location in the Southwest and has been voted the Best Western Store by the readers of The Oklahoman every year that the "Reader's Choice" award has been given.
+Stockyards City is also home to many western themed shops and boutiques, including the oldest western wear store in Oklahoma.